Trey Benson

 • 2012-2023 Pearson Value: 0.138

 These findings reveal no strong correlation between college YPC and fantasy production while strictly using statistical standards.
 Although, we noticed that from 2012 onward there was correlation, as seen above as well.
-We are hoping for a minimum of 0.1, or an inverse correlation maximum of -0.1 while studying world-class athletes as we are.
-For reference to something that everyone acknowledges matters in prospect scouting, and to show the accompanying Pearson value, RB draft capital prevailed a -0.234 Pearson value.
+We are hoping for a minimum of 0.1, or an inverse correlation maximum of -0.1 when we study world-class athletes as we are.
+For reference to something that everyone acknowledges matters in prospect scouting, and to show the accompanying Pearson value, QB draft capital prevailed a -0.219 Pearson value.

 Decadal Differences